Embraer C-390 Millennium: Brazil

-In 2014, the Government of Brazil ordered 28 C-390s; there was the stated intention of progressively replacing the Brazilian Air Force's existing cargo aircraft fleet with the type, including its C-130s.
-The first C-390 was officially delivered to the Brazilian Air Force on 4 September 2019.
+In 2014, the Brazilian government ordered 28 C-390s.
+There was the stated intention of progressively replacing the Brazilian Air Force's existing cargo aircraft fleet with the type, including its C-130s.
+The first C-390 was delivered to the Brazilian Air Force on 4 September 2019.
 The fleet of C-390s will be operated from Anápolis Air Force Base by the 1st Troop Transportation Group (1º GTT) Zeus and in Rio de Janeiro by the 1st/1st GT Gordo.

+In the first 3.5 years of operation, the C-390 in the FAB totaled more than 8,200 flight hours with 6,000 flights, the technical availability was around 80% and the mission completion rate was 99.5%, according to Embraer data and the FAB.

 In January 2021, in the middle of the second wave of the COVID-19 pandemic, the Brazilian city of Manaus, located in the interior of the Amazon rainforest, was left with an overburdened medical service needing medical supplies and help with transferring patients.
 A major operation was set up by the Brazilian air force, mobilizing all its available transport aviation.
 The C-390 played a key role in this operation, carrying out an airlift mission connecting the city of Manaus to the rest of the country, taking hospital supplies and removing hundreds of patients from an overloaded Manaus.

 Following the 2020 Beirut explosion, a C-390 and an Embraer 190 VC-2 were sent with around six tons of medicines, food and health equipment to provide emergency care.
 It was the first international mission of the aircraft in FAB service.